-But although so many people use it, there are still some hidden features to Netflix that only a few know about.
-Well, we're going to break open those secrets - so whether you're completely new to Netflix or an avid user, this is how to make the most of your subscription.
+But despite its universal adoption, there are still some hidden features to Netflix that not everyone knows about.
+Well, we're going to break open those secrets, so whether you're completely new to Netflix or an avid user this is how to make the most of your subscription.

 Signing in and setting up

 It's important Netflix gets to know you so you get the most out of its recommendations.
 If you're a fan of high-octane thrillers and your partner's more of a nature documenary person, you're not going to want Netflix mixing the two of you up.

 So hit the 'Add Profile' button to create a separate portal for each user.
 You can add up to five separate user profiles.